yagena/yagena.github.io/_pages/about.md

 * I am a co-founder of [Economics Design Inc.](https://econ.news/) that aims to utilize economics in business.
 * My twitter account has over **30,000** followers; ranked 1st amoung Japanese economists who registered [IDEAS](https://ideas.repec.org/top/top.person.twitter.html).
 * As a commentator/navigator, I have appeared on TV programs more than **500** times.
-* As a speaker/paneslist/moderator, I have attended over **100** lectures and symposium.
+* As a speaker/paneslist/moderator, I have attended over **100** lectures and seminars.
 * As a member, I have participated in several government and public sector committees.
   * Ministry of Economy, Trade and Industry, 2018 - present.
   * Ministry of the Environment, 2018 - 19, 2021 - present.